Ottawa Rough Riders: Ottawa Redblacks

 In 2008, a partnership of five Ottawa business leaders acquired the Ottawa CFL franchise rights with the intent of relaunching professional football in Ottawa.
 The CFL also acquired the Rough Riders intellectual properties from Chen.
 Because the Saskatchewan Roughriders enforced their trademark on the Rough Riders name, Ottawa's new franchise was required to choose a new name.
 It took the field in 2014 as the Ottawa Redblacks.

 Despite being denied the use of the Rough Riders nickname, the Redblacks do pay homage to the Rough Riders.
 The Redblacks' primary logo is a stylized version of the block "R" used by the Rough Riders from 1975 to 1991.
-The currently-used "R" is set within the outline of a saw which is an acknowledgement of Ottawa's logging heritage.
+The currently-used "R" is set within the outline of a saw blade, a nod to Ottawa's logging heritage.
 In the Redblacks' first home game, they retired the 10 player numbers that the Rough Riders had retired.

 For a few years, the CFL did not acknowledge the Redblacks (or for that matter, the Renegades) as the Rough Riders' successor in the same way it considered all three incarnations of the Montreal Alouettes as a single franchise.
 However, according to the 2017 CFL Guide and Record Book, the CFL now recognizes all three Ottawa-based clubs that played in the CFL or its predecessors–the Rough Riders, the Renegades, and the Redblacks–as "a single entity" dating to 1876 for record-keeping purposes, with "two intervals of non-participation (1997–2001 and 2006–2013)."